dsu-arl/base-go-programming-dojo/functions/function-creation/DESCRIPTION.md

 # Creating Functions
-Now that we've discussed the fundamentals, lets get into some exmaples and code!
+Now that we've discussed the fundamentals, lets get into some examples and code!

 One reason you build functions is to extract repeated code and place it in one location.
 There are many reasons to do this:
 - Develop once and reuse